Getting fit and staying healthy: 8 survival tips for new parents

-Dr Dan Mirmilstein shares some words of wisdom for dads
+Dr Dan Mirmilstein shares some words of wisdom

 Facial recognition has come a long way over the last decade, with the software now used in airports, clubs and shopping centres – in fact, you’re likely holding the technology in the palm of your hand.